Political risks to watch in the Netherlands

 which will enshrine balanced budget rules in national law.

-the past, has supported all such measures so far.
-Rutte said in
+past but has supported all such measures so far and is expected

 What to watch: